 Andrea is a busy mother of three former Branches students and has spent the better part of 5 years as both a parent and a volunteer in the Branches community.
 She is currently an active volunteer at her children's elementary schools.
 She hopes the opportunity to join the Branches community as a member of the staff will enable her to share her insights and experiences with current and future Branches families.

-KAREN JACOBSON PALFI – TODDLER PROGRAM PARENT EDUCATOR
+KAREN JACOBSON PALFI – Parent / TODDLER PROGRAM PARENT EDUCATOR

 Karen attended Brigham Young University where she received a Bachelor of Science Degree in Sociology, with minors in Psychology and Child Development Family Relations.
 She then went on to receive her Masters in Clinical Psychology at Antioch University (2003-2005).
 For the past ten years she has been working as a Psychotherapist intern at Miracle Mile Community Practice and in Private Practice counseling children, families, teens, couples, and adults.
 For the past eight years she has been leading Parent/Toddler groups at Branches Atelier and the Early Years School.

 Prior to attending Antioch, Karen worked as a preschool teacher at Evergreen Community School (1997-2003), Stephen S. Wise Temple (1990-1997), and Backyard Preschool (1987-1990).
 From 1990-1995 Karen was also a Parent Educator at Stephen S. Wise Temple.
 She has attended Reggio Emilia twice.

 Born an army brat in British Columbia, Canada, Xiomara De Oliver is a working artist whose visual lexicon embraces the juxtaposition of race, class, gender and politics within the confines of American and European histories.
 Xiomara holds a Bachelors degree in Criminal Justice and a MFA in Environmental Art from New York University.